austin-pan/mimi/README.md

   -h, --help            show this help message and exit -l LENGTH, --length LENGTH
                         The password length to generate.
 Default 32.
-  -t TIME, --time TIME  The number of non-negative seconds to temporarily keep thepassword on
-                        your clipboard.
-Default is 5.
 ```

 For example, to create an account for "gmail"